Domestic support in agriculture

 Nearly all domestic support measures considered to distort production and trade (with some exceptions) fall into the amber box, which is defined in Article 6 of the Agriculture Agreement as all domestic supports except those in the blue and green boxes.
 These include measures to support prices, or subsidies directly related to production quantities.

-These supports are subject to limits: “de minimis” minimal supports are allowed (5% of agricultural production for developed countries, 10% for developing countries); the 30 WTO members that had larger subsidies than the de minimis levels at the beginning of the post-Uruguay Round reform period are committed to reduce these subsidies.
+These supports are subject to limits: “de minimis” minimal supports are allowed (generally 5% of agricultural production for developed countries, 10% for developing countries); 32 WTO members that had larger subsidies than the de minimis levels at the beginning of the post-Uruguay Round reform period are committed to reduce these subsidies.

 This is the “amber box with conditions” — conditions designed to reduce distortion.
 Any support that would normally be in the amber box, is placed in the blue box if the support also requires farmers to limit production (details set out in Paragraph 5 of Article 6 of the Agriculture Agreement).

 At present there are no limits on spending on blue box subsidies.
 In the current negotiations, some countries want to keep the blue box as it is because they see it as a crucial means of moving away from distorting amber box subsidies without causing too much hardship.
 Others wanted to set limits or reduction commitments, some advocating moving these supports into the amber box.

 The green box is defined in Annex 2 of the Agriculture Agreement.

 In order to qualify, green box subsidies must not distort trade, or at most cause minimal distortion (paragraph 1).
 They have to be government-funded (not by charging consumers higher prices) and must not involve price support.